 Concurrent engineering is a systematic method of designing and developing products where different activities run simultaneously.
 This is also known as simultaneous engineering.
 By performing different tasks simultaneously, concurrent engineering decreases production time leading to reduced costs.
 The philosophy of concurrent engineering is derived from Japan.

 What are the benefits of concurrent engineering? | Advantages of Concurrent Engineering

-The main benefits that the application of concurrent engineering principle provide are:
+The main benefits that the application of the concurrent engineering principle provides are: